MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-other-services.md

 # Other services for Python apps on Azure

 The services referenced in this article for Python are specialized or focused on solving a targeted problem.
-By other services we mean not the core services involving compute, networking, storage, and database.
-The references in this article include management and governance, media services, genomics, and Internet of Things.
+By other services we mean services other than the core services compute, networking, storage, and database.
+The references in this article include management and governance, media, genomics, and Internet of Things services.
 For a complete list of services, see [Azure products](https://azure.microsoft.com/products/).

 - **Media streaming**:
   - [Connect to Azure Media Services v3 API](/azure/media-services/latest/configure-connect-python-howto)